luc-ta/luc-ta.github.io/_pages/about.md

 Along with my interests in research and teaching, the transformative power of mathematics when put into the hands of marginalized groups forms a central part of my professional motivations.
 I aim toward a mathematical practice centered around solidarity, accessibility, and community; my experiences as a first-generation college student inform my advocacy work with the Yale math department's Student Advisory Council, the Just Mathematics Collective, oSTEM, and Delta Alpha Pi, an international honor society for students with disabilities.

-In my free time, I also compose chamber music.
+Outside of mathematics, I compose chamber music in my free time.
 Score videos for my finished works are available [on YouTube](https://www.youtube.com/@LucTaMusic).
 I am more than happy to supply parts to anyone interested in performing my music; feel free to reach out via email.

 Recent updates
 ======